rehosting/penguin/README.md

 We identify precisely when a guest has a decrypted buffer of attacker-controlled data.
 We could snapshot at this point and mutate the buffer to fuzz.

+## SOAP-fuzzing
+If we identify WSDLs or soap endpoints, we should use the WSDL to create valid messages and fuzz

 ## Identify crashes
 When child processes die it should be reported